 When it comes to health care companies, there's no bigger name than the largest firm in the business: Johnson & Johnson .

 What doesn't J&J produce?
 From pharmaceuticals to consumer care goods to medical devices, this major medical player has it all.
 That can make it tough on investors trying to understand this highly diversified company, however: With so many parts, what do you need to keep an eye on?
-To get a grip on this colossus of the health care sector, let's take a look at Johnson & Johnson's top competitors to its pharmaceutical division and best-selling drugs.
+To get a grip on this colossus of the health care sector, let's take a look at Johnson & Johnson's orthopedics business, its largest medical device segment by sales.

 Is bigger really better?

 Involved in everything from baby powder to biotech, Johnson & Johnson's critics are convinced that the company is spread way too thin.
 If you want to know if J&J is nothing but a bloated corporate whale -- or a well-diversified giant that's perfect for your portfolio -- check out The Fool's new premium report outlining the Johnson & Johnson story in terms that any investor can understand.
 Claim your copy by clicking here now.

 The article Is Johnson & Johnson's Orthopedics Business on Safe Footing? originally appeared on Fool.com.Fool contributor Dan Carroll has no position in any stocks mentioned.
 The Motley Fool recommends Johnson & Johnson.
 The Motley Fool owns shares of Johnson & Johnson.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.